iris-hep/iris-hep.github.io/pages/fellows.md

 Two types of IRIS-HEP Fellows are possible:

-  * **IRIS-HEP Undergraduate Fellows** - Undergraduate fellows work with a mentor, developing research software relevant for HEP in one of the R&D categories listed above.
+  * **IRIS-HEP Undergraduate Fellows** - Undergraduate fellows work with a mentor to develop research software relevant for HEP in one of the R&D areas listed above.
 Undergraduate fellows will receive a stipend, paid monthly, during their fellowship.

   * **IRIS-HEP Graduate Fellows** - Masters or Ph.D.
-Graduate fellows work with a mentor developing research software relevant for HEP in one of the R&D areas listed above.
+Graduate fellows work with a mentor to develop research software relevant for HEP in one of the R&D areas listed above.
 Graduate fellows will receive a stipend, paid monthly, during their fellowship.
 They should not in general have support via a teaching or research assistant position during the fellowship period.

 Due to COVID-19 restrictions, no travel or subsistence payments can currently be paid to support co-location of either Undergraduate or Graduate Fellows with mentors.